Welcome to the Ultimate Guide to Solar Panels in Virginia

 Despite strong natural solar resources and a strong potential foundation for statewide policy, Virgina lawmakers have failed to pass meaningful solar incentives thus far.
 We’ll be checking in periodically in 2020 to see if a new RPS can get on the docket, and a more serious commitment to provide energy justice low-income folks and an expanded statewide property tax exemption.
 In the meantime, solar power is still a pretty sweet investment, even without big state incentives chipping in.
 Read on to learn how much you can save with solar on your Virginia home in 2020 and beyond.

 Questions?
 Our network of solar experts are on call to assist you.
 Simply sign up for personalized assistance on our special solar deals page.
 You can get discounted on-grid pricing as low as $4,000/kW!
 This is paired with the Virginia solar incentives you see below.

 The Solar Strategy section is focused on the 3 ways of paying for solar in Virginia, so you can decide which is best for you.
-We've created a tool that asks you a few questions about what you hope to get out of a solar purchase and recommends whether you should pursue a solar lease, loan, or outright purchase.
-Then, we give you a detailed picture of how each could work for you.
+We've created a tool that asks you a few questions and recommends whether you should pursue a solar lease, loan, or outright purchase.
+Then, we provide detailed analysis of how each works.

-The Policy Information section contains all of our latest research on the rules set by the state legislature and public utilities commission that determines how easy it is to go solar in Virginia.
-These policies and rules govern everything from renewable energy mandates to whether you get paid retail or wholesale rates for the extra energy your system produces, and can have a huge effect on the viability of solar.
+The Policy Information section contains all our latest research on the rules set by lawmakers and the Public Utilities Commission, which determine how easy it is to go solar in Virginia.
+These policies and rules govern everything from renewable energy mandates to interconnection, and have a huge effect on the viability of solar.

 Click any of the boxes below to go to that section of the page, or scroll down to read the page in order.